mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

-NUBO: A transparent Python package for Bayesian optimisation
+NUBO: A Transparent Python Package for Bayesian Optimisation
 ============================================================
-NUBO, short for Newcastle University Bayesian optimisation, is a Bayesian optimisation framework for the optimisation of expensive-to-evaluate black box functions, such as physical experiments and computer simulations.
+NUBO, short for Newcastle University Bayesian optimisation, is a Bayesian optimisation framework for the optimisation of expensive-to-evaluate black-box functions, such as physical experiments and computer simulations.
 It is developed and maintained by the `Fluid Dynamics Lab`_ at `Newcastle University`_.
 NUBO focuses primarily on transparency and user